CF, BSc Agr (Hons), MEc, FAICD

 Mr Hemsley is a past President of the Urban Development Institute of Australia (WA Division), and a past President of the Western Australian Chamber of Commerce & Industry.
 He is a past member of both the University of Western Australia’s New Century Campaign Committee and the Curtin Business School Advisory Board.

-Mr Hemsley’s commitment to community continues through his various involvements as chairman of the Art Gallery of WA Foundation, a member of the board of the Kimberley Foundation of Australia, and co-chairman of the Anglicare Winter Appeal Committee.
+Mr Hemsley’s commitment to community continues through his various involvements as chairman of the Art Gallery of WA Foundation, a member of the board of the the Board of Rock Art Australia, and co-chairman of the Anglicare Winter Appeal Committee.

 MBBS, FRACP, MPH

 A/Prof Munro is a Paediatric Rheumatologist and Head of the Rheumatology Unit at the Royal Children’s Hospital and Group Leader of the Rheumatology Research Group and Senior Research Fellow at the Murdoch Children’s Research Institute.

 A/Prof Munro was the national Chair of the Australian Rheumatology Group (2010-2015), is on the Clinical Leadership Group (Musculoskeletal) for the Victorian Government Health Minister and past Chair of the Victorian Paediatric State Committee.

 A/Prof Munro was awarded a Churchill Fellowship in 2004.